Doyle59217/ZeroIG/README.md

 #[[Paper]]()   [[Supplement Material]]()

 # Zero-IG Framework

 <img src="Figs/Fig3.png" width="900px"/>
-Note that the provided model in this code are not the model for generating results reported in the paper.
+<p style="text-align:justify">Note that the provided model in this code are not the model for generating results reported in the paper.

 ## Model Training Configuration
 To train a new model, specify the dataset path in "train.py" and execute it.
 The trained model will be stored in the 'weights' folder, while intermediate visualization outputs will be saved in the 'results' folder.